publicarray/Mac-Rumors-iOS-app/README.md

 ### Features included:

+* Support for iOS 7 and iOS 6 (iOS 5 should work but it is *not* tested)
+* A Tablet version is included
-* saving of favourite articles
+* Saving of favourite articles
+* Sorting favourite articles based on title, date published and the order they were added in.
-* sharing articles to twitter, Facebook and email by using https://github.com/viezel/TiSocial.Framework Module
+* Sharing articles to twitter, facebook and email by using the [TiSocial.Framework](https://github.com/viezel/TiSocial.Framework/tree/1.7.0)
-* saves the feed for offline browsing.
+* Saves the feed for offline viewing.
+* Customisation option to change the colour scheme of the app.
-* customisation - changing of the colour scheme.
+* Sound FX - volume can be adjusted in the settings

 ### Dependency

-The app uses the excellent TiSocial.Framework module: https://github.com/viezel/TiSocial.Framework/tree/1.7.0
+The app uses the excellent [TiSocial.Framework v1.7.0](https://github.com/viezel/TiSocial.Framework/tree/1.7.0) module:

 To install it on Mac OS X place the extracted folder in the `~/Library/Application Support/Titanium/modules/` folder.
 Where `~` is your home folder

 For Windows 7 extract the folder into: `C:\Users\username\AppData\Roaming (or C:\ProgramData\Titanium on Titanium Studio 1.0.1 and earlier)`

 Or in Titanium Studio you can go to `Help > Install Mobile Module`.

+### Install

+The app can be complied by using titanium or using the xcode build.
+An Apple iOS Developer account with a registered UDID device is needed to install the app.

 ### Changelog
 The change log can be found in the [CHANGELOG.md](../master/CHANGELOG.md) file.